 Alternatively take the Red Arrow bus from Calgary for a total cost of C$90pp.

-A cattle ranch in unspoilt countryside with western tuition for intermediate riders onwards.
-Also varied riding out.
+A welcoming ranch in unspoilt countryside with tuition for beginner to intermediate riders.
+Also varied riding out for all levels.

 2017: 5 May to 22 October holidays run from Friday to Friday.